-[Portions reprinted from Gentle Christian Parenting: Jesus, The Gentle Parent due to be released in 2014; Two Thousand Kisses a Day: Gentle Parenting Through the Ages and Stages, Whispers Through Time: Communication Through the Ages and Stages of Childhood, and The Gentle Parent: Positive, Practical, Effective Discipline by L.R.Knost now available on Amazon and through other major retailers.]
+[Excerpt reprinted from Jesus, the Gentle Parent: Gentle Christian Parenting by L.R.Knost.
+Two Thousand Kisses a Day: Gentle Parenting Through the Ages and Stages; Whispers Through Time: Communication Through the Ages and Stages of Childhood; and The Gentle Parent: Positive, Practical, Effective Discipline by L.R.Knost also available on Amazon and through other major retailers.]

-Throughout the Old Testament, He spoke through prophets, dreams, angels, and even a bush!
-He revealed his character in his ‘commandments’ (in the original Hebrew text ‘tsawah’ which literally means ‘directions’ or ‘guides’) and in the Names He called Himself and in His interactions with that lovely, stubborn, chosen nation, Israel.
+Throughout the Old Testament, he spoke through prophets, dreams, angels, and even a bush!
+He revealed his character in his ‘commandments’ (in the original Hebrew text ‘tsawah’ which literally means ‘directions’ or ‘guides’) and in the names he called himself and in his interactions with that lovely, stubborn, chosen nation, Israel.

 GOD.
 With.
 Us!

 And that ritualistic, external, temporal cleansing?
-It became internal and eternal.
+It became relational, internal, and eternal.

 Stones once thrown in righteous judgment were laid down in humble mercy.
 Punishment was replaced with grace as Righteousness Himself stood between sinful man and his dire fate.